 Safari – the perfect answer to the multi-generational holiday challenge

 Back in 2000, soon after we started, the Aardvark Safaris’ team had nine children between the five of us.
 It was natural therefore for us to want to know the best countries and lodges for family safaris.
-Since then we’ve travelled many times ourselves, and planned many more family holidays for clients, including plenty of multi-generational family safaris.
+Since then we’ve travelled many times ourselves, and planned many more family holidays for clients, including plenty of multi-generational safari holidays.

-We now count 18 children among the team and in the same way we’ve expanded so have the options for family holidays in Africa.
+We now count a few more children among the team and in the same way we’ve expanded so have the options for family holidays in Africa.
 There are now dozens of lodges, private houses, and safari camps offering a warm welcome to families travelling together.
 Junior guiding programmes, specialist family guides, babysitting, mini-jungle safaris are all designed to add to the enjoyment.

 We’re very happy to meet up or chat by phone and help plan a trip, but to help decide if it’s going to work for you, I’ve written a few points to show why safaris work so well for multi-generational family groups.